-Section 1: The objects and purposes shall be to discover, collect and preserve artifacts, books, pamphlets, maps, genealogies, pictures, field books and any and all articles, materials, historical landmarks, buildings and other property which may establish or illustrate the history and to perpetuate the heritage of the United States of America and particularly the Lakeside area.
+Section 1: The objects and purposes shall be to discover, collect and preserve artifacts, books, pamphlets, maps, genealogies, photographs, pictures, field books, and any and all articles, materials, historical landmarks, buildings, and other property which may establish or illustrate the history and to perpetuate the heritage of the United States of America, and particularly the Lakeside area.

 Section 2: To publish and disseminate such historical matter as this Society may authorize.

-Section 4: Voting: Only members in good standing may vote.
+Only members in good standing may vote.
 Family memberships shall be entitled to two (2) votes.
-Business/Organization memberships shall have only one vote.
+Business/Organization memberships shall have only one (1) vote.

 ARTICLE IV MEETINGS

-Section 1: Regular Meetings: The regular meeting date for the Society shall be the fourth Monday of each month, unless otherwise specified by the elective officers.
-The time and place of each meeting shall be designated by the president.
+The General Meeting for the Society shall be the fourth Monday of each month, unless otherwise specified by the elected officers.
+The President may designate the time and place of each meeting.
+Meetings should be advertised in the newsletter, if possible.

-Section 3: Special Meetings: Special meetings may be called by the president or by the elective officers.
-The secretary may also call a special meeting upon the written request of not less than ten (10) members in good standing.
+Special meetings may be called by the President or by the elected officers.
+The Secretary may also call a special meeting upon the written request of not less than ten (10) members in good standing.

 ARTICLE V OFFICERS AND DUTIES

-Section 1: The governing body of the Lakeside Historical Society shall be the elective officers, namely the President (or Co-Presidents), Vice President (or Co-Vice Presidents), Secretary and Treasurer, who shall be elected for a term of one (1) year.
+The governing body of the Lakeside Historical Society shall be the elected officers, namely the President (or Co-Presidents), Vice President (or Co-Vice Presidents), Secretary and Treasurer, who shall be elected for a term of one (1) year.

-Section 2: The elective officers of the Society shall be a President (or Co-Presidents), Vice President (or Co-Vice Presidents), Secretary and Treasurer.
+The elected officers of the Society shall be a President (or Co-Presidents), Vice President (or Co-Vice Presidents), Secretary and Treasurer.

-Section 4: Vice-President: The Vice-President shall be responsible for the program, shall preside at meetings in the absence of the President and perform such other duties as ordinarily pertain to the office.
+The Vice President (or Co-Vice Presidents) shall be responsible for the General Meeting programs, shall preside at meetings in the absence of the President, and perform such other duties as ordinarily pertain to the office.
 If the President’s office becomes vacant because of death, resignation or otherwise, the Vice President shall assume the duties of the President for the unexpired term.
 In the case of Co-Vice Presidents, the Board may decide who to appoint through vote or consensus.